multiversx/mx-sdk-specs/accounts/account.md

     // verifies the signature using the public key of the account verify(data: bytes, signature: bytes) : boolean;

-    // serializes the transaction, signs the transaction, returns the signature;
+    // serializes the transaction, computes the signature and returns it;
     sign_transaction(transaction: Transaction): bytes;

-    // serializes the message, signs the message, returns the signature;
+    // serializes the message, computes the signature and returns it;
     sign_message(message: Message): bytes;

     // Gets the nonce (the one from the object's state) and increments it.